 If possible, start to update your skills and experience before you actually begin your job search.
 It is also wise to volunteer, work part-time, consult, accept an internship – do anything that can be listed as current experience on your resume.

-If you have been unemployed for a long period of time, you may consider a functional rather than chronological resume.
+In the case that you have been unemployed for a long period of time, you may consider a functional rather than chronological resume.
 This will help you focus on your skills and accomplishments vs. the dates of past employment.
-You would create headings like “marketing experience”, “sales experience” “goals achieved” etc. and then list your achievements.
+You would create headings like “marketing experience”, “sales experience” “goals achieved” etc., and then list your achievements.

 Most of your time should be spent on these two areas.